JonWayne88/osticket-prereqs/README.md

 </p>
 <br />

-After we've reached the next page, we can now select to `Turn Windows features on or off` --> then enable the 'Internet Information Services' (IIS) from the available services.
+After we've reached the next page, we can now select `Turn Windows features on or off` --> then enable the 'Internet Information Services' (IIS) from the available services.

 <p align="center">
 <img src="https://i.imgur.com/XYQQlpa.png" height="80%" width="80%" alt="enable IIS"/>